top of page

 However, a very few breeders continued to keep Albions and swapped bulls amongst themselves, breeding true even though they no longer could be registered and this has led to the descendants that we have today.

 Interest in forming a new society gathered momentum in the late eighties.
 The current society was re-formed in 1994 with Sheila Clarke of Dorset Rare Breeds as Chairman and Tanya Fox as Secretary.
 Herd books were published in 1994/5/6 but breeders were slow to register their calves.
-Although no more herd books have been published, births of Albion calves were recorded on a computer database.
-There are records of some Albion registrations from 1989 through to 2018.
+Although no more herd books have been published, until the Centenary journal last year (2021) births of Albion calves were recorded on a computer database.
+There are records of some Albion registrations from 1989 through to 2022.
 From 2013 onwards, registrations have been recorded using Grassroots Pedeweb, a programme which sets out the pedigree lines, helping to prevent inbreeding and enabling the breed to be professionally assessed.

 The word 'Blue' has been dropped from the Albion name to reflect the acceptance of the varied colourings, now being known as 'The Albion Cattle Society'.

 Most of the current breeders have descendants from the original ‘Ryleys’ or ‘Barnacre’ Albion herds, resulting in quite a few small-holders supporting the Albion breed throughout the UK.
 However, there are a few in large herds, with most now in beef suckler herds, despite their ability to milk well.

 Albions as a Cross Breed.